Last reviewed:

 What is a cookie

 A cookie is a small text file a website saves on your device so it can remember things about you across pages or visits.
-Some cookies are essential to make a site work; others track you for analytics or advertising.
+Some cookies are essential for a site to work; others track you for analytics or advertising.

 Cookies we set

 Neural Tech Daily sets no cookies of its own.
-We have built the site this way deliberately, because:
+The site is built this way deliberately, because:

-- We don’t run our own ad network.
+- We do not run our own ad network.

-- Our analytics tool (Plausible) is configured for cookieless tracking.
+- Our analytics service is configured for cookieless tracking.

 If we ever change this, we will update this page first and post a banner on the site at least 14 days before the change.